 Image Credit: Chris Slupski

-On these iterations we host inspiring and engaging photographic talks, panel discussions, workshops and portfolio reviews with the aim of increasing visual literacy and social awareness.
-Our programmes present the best photographers and photographic educators, commentators, curators and editors in Aotearoa New Zealand, as well as drawing on expertise from a range of other sectors including journalism, NGOs and Technology.
+We host inspiring and engaging photographic talks, panel discussions, workshops and portfolio reviews with the aim of increasing visual literacy and social awareness.
+Our programmes present the best photographers, photographic educators, commentators, curators and editors in Aotearoa New Zealand, as well as drawing on expertise from a range of other sectors including journalism, NGOs and Technology.
 Events are charged at an affordable rate with discounts available.
-All proceeds go back into the festival to ensure its sustainability and enabling Exhibition Years to be free of charge to all.
+All proceeds go back into the festival to ensure its sustainability, enabling Exhibition Years to be free of charge to all.

 Exhibition Years (Next: 2019)

-On these iterations we show social documentary photography from established, international photographers, New Zealand Aotearoa photographers, new student talent and winners of our Open Call which is open to the general public.
-To enable positive social change each exhibition we put on is linked with a charity, NGO or activist group that works within the area being showcased by the photographer.
-We hope that by giving people the information and tools they need to get involved immediately they will not only feel more uplifted after seeing hard hitting work but they will be more likely to get positively engaged by giving Koha, signing up to volunteer or by simply educating themselves further.
-All of the exhibitions are free to view and are located in various public, pop up and gallery spaces in Wellington city centre.
+We show documentary photography from critically acclaimed, international photographers, established New Zealand Aotearoa photographers, new amateur and student talent and photographic award winners.
+To enable positive change many exhibitions we put on are linked with a charity, NGO or activist group that works within the area being showcased by the photographer.
+We hope that by giving people the information and tools they need to get involved immediately they will not only feel more uplifted after seeing hard hitting work but they will be more likely to get positively engaged.
+All of the exhibitions are free to view and are located in various public, pop up and gallery/museum spaces in Wellington city centre.

 Demi Heath - Director